 - Curbers usually insist on meeting at a parking lot or mall, or bringing the vehicle to you, never at their home

 - The seller insists on cash and says they’re in a rush to make a sale

 What if I bought from a curber and have a problem?

 If you purchased from an unlicensed seller, the VSA has very limited authority to assist you.
 However, action may be taken to protect future buyers.

-Step two: If you believe the person you purchased from is operating as an unlicensed motor dealer, report them using the Report a Licensed Motor Dealer “Curber” Form 0 kB .
+Step two: If you believe the person you purchased from is operating as an unlicensed motor dealer, report them using the Report an Unlicensed Motor Dealer “Curber” Form .

 Who needs to be licensed as a dealer?

 Anyone selling more than five vehicles per year is automatically deemed to be a dealer under BC law.
 However, the sale of even one vehicle to a retail consumer as a business activity may require a licence.